kashav/fsql/README.md

 ### Examples

-List all files & directories in Desktop and Downloads that contain `csc` in the name:
+List the name of files & directories in Desktop and Downloads that contain `csc` in the name:

 ```console
 $ fsql SELECT name FROM ~/Desktop, ~/Downloads WHERE name LIKE %csc%